Deceptive Planning for Resource Allocation: Generating Deceptive Behavior

 { \begin{definition} Let $Q_1$ and $Q_2$ be discrete probability distributions with a countable support $\mathcal{X}$.
 The Kullback-Leibler (KL) divergence between $Q_1$ and $Q_2$ is defined as

 \end{definition}}

 The KL divergence $\text{KL}(Q_1 || Q_2)$ measures the deviation of the distribution $Q_1$ from the distribution $Q_2$.
-As we will discuss shortly, in the context of deception, it provides us a method to quantify the statistical deviation of Team 1's observed behavior from the behavior expected by Team 2.
+As we will discuss shortly, in the context of deception, it provides us with a method to quantify the statistical deviation of the team's observed behavior from the behavior expected by the adversary.

 We consider two different types of deception, namely, exaggeration and ambiguity.
 Before providing formal definitions for these deceptive behaviors, we first introduce some notation.
-For an arbitrary policy $\pi \Pi(\mathbb{M})$, let $\Gamma^{\pi}$ be the distribution of paths in $\mathbb{M}$ generated under $\pi$.
+For an arbitrary policy $\pi\in\Pi(\mathbb{M})$, let $\Gamma^{\pi}$ be the distribution of paths in $\mathbb{M}$ generated under $\pi$.
 Note that the support of the distribution $\Gamma^{\pi}$ is the set $Paths_{\mathbb{M}}^{\pi,\alpha}$ of all paths, which may, in general, contain infinitely many elements.
 As we will shortly observe, for the purposes of deception, it is not necessary to explicitly construct this distribution.